zeek/spicy-wireshark/README.md

 For a TCP protocol, when registering a dissector, the `$mode` should be `Wireshark::Mode::Stream` instead of `Wireshark::Mode::Packet`.
-This tells the plugin that the payload of each side of a connection should be parsed as single stream of bytes, working with Wireshark's TCP stream reassembly to reconstruct PDUs from packets as it processes them.
+This tells the plugin that the payload of each side of a connection should be parsed as a single stream of bytes, working with Wireshark's TCP stream reassembly to reconstruct PDUs from packets as it processes them.